 Remsoft’s Annual Giving Program places the power of giving in the hands of our team, supporting communities where we live, work and play.
-Over the past five years we have given more than $340,000 to help make a difference locally and globally.
+Over the past six years we have given more than $400,000 to help make a difference locally and globally.

-Driven by our team members, Remsoft giving in 2020 has supported non-profits focused on refugees, rare disease, environmental sustainability, homelessness, animal welfare and more.
+Driven by our team members, Remsoft giving in 2021 has supported non-profits focused on safe water, rare disease, environmental sustainability, animal welfare and more.